 PLEASE NOTE: The application period for this opportunity has closed.

-LERRN is pleased to announce the following Call for Applications from the University of Dar es Salaam, and our Partner Organization, the International Development Research Centre (IDRC).
-The following info can be found on the UDSM website or downloaded as a PDF:
+LERRN is pleased to announce the following Call for Applications from the Faculty of Governance, Economics and Social Sciences (FGSES) of the Mohammed VI Polytechnic University (UM6P), and our Partner Organization, the International Development Research Centre (IDRC).

 Project summary and background